All Products

 PixPin_2026-02-25_17-48-36

-In the JSON Data Structure view, locate the target Field that you want to parse.
-If you select a JSON Object, such as the address Field in the sample JSON, click the PixPin_2026-02-25_17-39-24 icon next to it.
-A dialog box appears with the following parsing options:
+In the JSON Data Structure view, select the target field to parse.
+If you select a JSON object, for example by clicking the PixPin_2026-02-25_17-39-24 icon next to the address field, a dialog box appears.
+You can then choose one of the following parsing methods:

 • Add each key-value pair in the JSON object as a separate field.
 The key is used as the field name and is assigned its corresponding value.